- The Everlasting: A Novel (2020)

 - We Have Raised All of You: Motherhood in the South 1750-1835 (2013), non-fiction

 Smith grew up attending the public schools in Jackson, attended Mount Holyoke College, received a Ph D in history from the University of North Carolina at Chapel Hill, and an MFA from the Bennington Writing Seminars.
-She lives in New Orleans and was an adjunct professor at Tulane University.
-The huge amount of money her first book garnered has permitted her to quit her teaching job and write full time.
+She was an adjunct professor at Tulane University, but the huge amount of money her first book garnered has permitted her to quit her teaching job and write full time.

 Smith found the town of Beaufort on a road trip down the coast of North Carolina where she found a cemetery full of untold stories.
 She describes finding a man who was buried standing up, saluting the queen, an entire shipwrecked crew buried together, and a girl whose epitaph read “Little Girl Buried in a Rum Keg.”
 The little girl is used in her novel The Story of Land and Sea.
 The novel follows three generations of families as it explores relationships, slavery, and loss.